 - 6 ounces Portobello mushrooms sliced

-- 2 tbsp flour + 1/4 cup of water Stirred to a thick paste
+- 2 tbsp flour + 1/4 cup of water Whisked until if forms a thick paste SEE NOTE

 Put a fine strainer over a large bowl and pour the mushroom mixture into the strainer.
 Rinse the pan and put back on medium-high heat.
-Pour the mushroom broth in the pan and bring to a low boil.
-Add the flour mixture and stir well.
-Keep stirring until the gravy begins to thicken.
-Add the salt and pepper and stir for another minute.
+Pour the mushroom gravy back into the pan and bring to a low boil.
+Whisk in the flour mixture and continue whisking until the gravy thickens Add the salt and pepper to taste and stir for another minute.

-Strain the gravy one more time to make sure that it’s smooth and creamy.
+Strain the gravy one more time if needed to make sure that it’s smooth and creamy.

 Don’t throw the solid mushroom mixture away.
-Use it as a side dish, or save it to toss with pasta or quinoa.
+Remove the herbs and finally chop it, then serve as a side dish, or save it to toss with pasta or quinoa.

 - If you don't cook with oil, substitute with 3 tbsp of water or broth.
 Add more as needed.
 The flavor will not be as rich.